nikomatsakis/rustconf-2021/content/index.md

 Going in, I thought I knew the problems around async.

-I knew there were composition problems between runtimes, for example, and I knew that we needed to do a fair bit of polish around the
+I knew there were composition problems between runtimes, for example, and I knew that we needed to do a fair bit of polish around the compiler's error messages.

+--

+???

+But there was a lot I didn't know.
+Things that arose out of

 ---

-#
+# Does this mean that

+---